longevityframework/longevity/longevity/src/jekyll/manual/repo/update.md

 }
 ```

-Like most of the `Repo` API calls, `Repo.update` requires two implicit parameters: and
+Like most of the `Repo` API calls, `Repo.update` requires an implicit parameter
-`ExecutionContext`, to perform the computation in a `scala.concurrent.Future`, and a
 `longevity.model.PEv[M, P]`.
 This implicit evidence ensures that the type `P` is actually a
 persistent class in the domain model.